what is the best font for your website?

-Regarding the size of the font, recommended font sizes are 8,16, 24, 32, 48,… Choose 16px for your main body text.
+Regarding the size of the font, recommended font sizes are 8,16, 24, 32, 48,… Choose at least 16px for your main body text.
 It is neither too big nor small and readers find it best for reading text.
 Don’t have it any smaller for mobile phones.
 It’s not comfortable for mobile users.

 How many fonts?

 Do not use more than 3 font types on a website.
 Choose 1 font style for headlines.
 This can be slightly heavy and bold and prominent.
 Choose another font for body content which should be easily readable.
 Use an accent font – one for quotes, calls to action and so on.
 All the fonts that you choose should work well together.
 You don’t have to use 3 different font styles – you can change the font style or size of the font.
 Too many font styles can make the website look messy and unprofessional.